 Operationally, this system based on satellite collars when is no cellular coverage and on cellular collar when cellular coverage exists,

-Thermal imaging sensors have the ability to detect the location of cattle across a broad range of landscapes that could pose a challenge for both human eyes and ordinary cameras and this is because thermal images can see through opaque objects like trees or bushes even if it is in the middle of the night.
+Thermal imaging sensors have the ability to detect the location of cattle across a broad range of landscapes.
+Which could pose a challenge for both human eyes and ordinary cameras.
+This is because thermal images can see through opaque objects like trees or bushes even if it is in the middle of the night.

-As global population projected to reach over 9 billion by 2050, agricultural consumption is expected to increase by a massive 70%, raising the question how the growing demand for food is going to be met.
+As global population is projected to reach over 9 billion by 2050.
+Agricultural consumption will increase by a massive 70%.
+This raises the question how to meet the growing demand for food.

 With over eight billion human mouths expected to be fed by the year 2030, humans have their limits; they cannot work 24 hours a day to oversee thousands of acres of farmlands and produce more food.